 Jobs fall into two categories - scientific or support.

-The job of the scientists is in reality the job of the base, without them there would be little or no need for the base at all.
+Scientific Positions are in reality the job of the base, without them there would be little or no need for the base at all.
 Scientists are at a minimum of postgraduate level and often postdoctoral, though the more junior they are the more likely they will be able to spend a longer time period in Antarctica (over-wintering for example).
 Scientists usually take down a project to Antarctica with them and are fairly self-contained equipment-wise.
 Occasionally they may be able to "plug-into" an on-going project fulfilling a discrete sub-part of the whole.
 Scientists fall into many categories:

 The large US base at McMurdo also has positions for generalist staff.